Donaldson-Thomas Invariants and Flops: Flops

 \subsection{Perverse Coherent Sheaves}

 Henceforth we assume to be working within the following setup. \begin{situation} Fix a smooth and projective variety $Y$ of dimension three, over $\C$, with trivial canonical bundle $\omega_Y \cong \O_Y$ and satisfying $H^1(Y,\O_Y) = 0$.
-Fix a map $f: Y \to X$ satisfying the following properties: \begin{itemize} \item $f$ is birational and its fibres are at most one-dimensional; \item $X$ is projective and Gorenstein; \item $Rf_* \O_Y = \O_X$. \end{itemize} \end{situation} Notice that from the assumptions it follows that $X$ has rational singularities \cite{kovacs}, that its canonical bundle is trivial, $\omega_X \cong \O_X$ and that $f$ is crepant.
-Also, for any sheaf $G$ on $Y$, $R^i f_* G = 0$ for $i \geq 2$.

-The main protagonist of this paper is Bridgeland's category of perverse coherent sheaves $\perv{p}{\Per(Y/X)}$ of $Y$ over $X$.
+Fix a map $f: Y \to X$ satisfying the following properties: \begin{itemize} \item $f$ is birational and its fibres are at most one-dimensional; \item $X$ is projective and Gorenstein; \item $Rf_* \O_Y = \O_X$. \end{itemize} \end{situation} We point out that these assumptions allow for $f$ to contract a divisor to a curve, which will be of importance in \cite{cala}.
+Notice that it follows that $X$ has rational singularities \cite{kovacs}, that its canonical bundle is trivial, $\omega_X \cong \O_X$ and that $f$ is crepant.
+Also, for any sheaf $G$ on $Y$, $R^i f_* G = 0$ for $i \geq 2$. \begin{rmk} For our main result, Corollary \ref{maino}, we will specialise to the case where $X$ has zero-dimensional zero locus.
+The reader purely interested in flops can go ahead and add this assumption throughout.
+However, this more general setup (together with its baggage of complications) is relevant in \cite{cala}: a wall-crossing-type formula between $DT(Y/X)$ and $DT(Y)$ still holds.
+This is why we presently do not impose additional conditions on the singular variety $X$. \end{rmk} The main protagonist of this paper is Bridgeland's category of perverse coherent sheaves $\perv{p}{\Per(Y/X)}$ of $Y$ over $X$.
 As mentioned in the introduction there are different versions of it, indexed by an integer $p$ called the \emph{perversity}.
 We shall only need two of them, corresponding to the $-1$ and $0$ perversity.
 One way to define these categories is by using a torsion pair \cite{torsion}, which we now recall (see also \cite[Section 3]{vdb}). \begin{notation} For compactness we will often denote $\Coh(Y)$ by $\acat{A}$ and $\perv{p}{\Per(Y/X)}$ by $\perv{p}{\acat{A}}$. \end{notation} Let

 and consider the following subcategories of $\acat{A}$:

 The pair $(\perv{p}{\acat{T}},\perv{p}{\acat{F}})$ is a torsion pair on $\acat{A}$, for $p = -1 ,0$, and the tilt of $\acat{A}$ with respect to it is the category of perverse coherent sheaves $\perv{p}{\acat{A}}$.
 Notice that we picked the convention where